eloraiby/tcpm/README.md

 - **Cycle**: Number of messages to be processed when a process lands in the executing worker thread.
 - **Process**: A lightweight thread.
 A process can yield execution to other threads either using special coded return values.
 Practically, a process is a re-entrant callback function.
 To keep the code simple, a process doesn't have any kind of priority.
 When a process is spawned, the maximum number of messages to process per process cycle must be specified.
 This is the closest thing to priorities.
 - **Message Box**: Each spawned process has a message box that can accept a limited number of messages.
 This number is specified when the process is created by its parent process.
-- **Dispatcher Queue**: The structure that holds the processes as they are processed in-order.
+- **Process Queue**: The structure that holds the processes as they are processed in-order.
 Worker threads take processes from this queue and consume them.
 If a process is preempted, it's puhed back into the queue.

 ## API
-#### DispatcherQueue
+#### ProcessQueue
 Every process belongs to a dispatcher queue.
-* `DispatcherQueue* DispatcherQueue_init(uint32_t procCap, uint32_t threadCount)`: create a new dispatcher queue, with a maximum number of process `procCap` that can be alive at the same time, and the number of process working threads `threadCount`.
+* `ProcessQueue* ProcessQueue_init(uint32_t procCap, uint32_t threadCount)`: create a new process queue, with a maximum number of process `procCap` that can be alive at the same time, and the number of process working threads `threadCount`.
 Ideally, `threadCount` should match the number of logical cores you have on your CPU.

-* `void DispatcherQueue_release(DispatcherQueue* dq)`: set the termination flags and join the worker threads until they finish.
+* `void ProcessQueue_release(ProcessQueue* dq)`: set the termination flags and join the worker threads until they finish.

-* `Process* DispatcherQueue_spawn(DispatcherQueue* dq, ProcessSpawnParameters* parameters)`: spawn a new process on the dispatcher queue with the appropriate parameters.
+* `Process* ProcessQueue_spawn(ProcessQueue* dq, ProcessSpawnParameters* parameters)`: spawn a new process on the process queue with the appropriate parameters.
 This will return `NULL` if the maximum number of live process is reached.
-All parameters passed in `parameters` are owned by the dispatcher queue, as such even on creation failure, the dispatcher will release all the associated objects.
+All parameters passed in `parameters` are owned by the process queue, as such even on creation failure, the processqueue will release all the associated objects.

 #### Process
 * `Process* Process_parent(Process* proc)`: get the process parent (could be `NULL` if the process is the root process).

 * `SendResult Process_sendMessage(Process* dest, void* message)`: send a message to another process.
 The destination process owns the message if the send was successfull, otherwise the message is released using the destination process message release function.

-* `void* Process_receiveMessage(DispatcherQueue* dq)`: receive a message.
+* `void* Process_receiveMessage(ProcessQueue* dq)`: receive a message.
 This could be `NULL` if no message is available.
 The receiving process has the responsibility to release the message data.

-* `Process* Process_self(DispatcherQueue* dq)`: return the current process handle (cannot be `NULL`)
+* `Process* Process_self(ProcessQueue* dq)`: return the current process handle (cannot be `NULL`)